Thanadelthur: Life

 Thanadelthur is thought to have been born during 1697.
-In early 1713, a party of Dënesųłı̨ne was attacked by Crees and their women were captured; among these was Thanadelthur.
-Women were sometimes the cause of tribal warfare, and were the prizes once the battle was over.
-Female slaves were valuable to the tribal workforce, and this added to the high female mortality rate among them as well.
+In early 1713, a party of Dënesųłı̨ne was attacked by Cree, who captured their women.
+Among them was Thanadelthur.
+Competition for women was sometimes the catalyst of tribal warfare; they were taken as prizes by the victors.
+Female slaves were valuable to the tribal workforce.
+Serving in this role contributed to the high female mortality rate.

 After spending the winter with their Cree captors, Thanadelthur and one other woman escaped and attempted to rejoin their people.
-Cold and hunger prevented them from doing so, however, and the two endured a year of hardship until Thanadelthur's travelling companion died.
+Cold and hunger prevented them from doing so, however.
+The two endured a year of hardship until Thanadelthur's travelling companion died.

 Five days later Thanadelthur was discovered by goose hunters from the Hudson's Bay Company.
-Her story was never self-documented despite all of her dealings with the Hudson's Bay Company, and all of her legacy is contained in the journals from members of the HBC.
+She never wrote her own story although she became fluent in English while dealing with the Hudson's Bay Company.
+Her legacy as a guide and interpreter has been pieced together from references in the journals of members of the HBC.